Netflix-Skunkworks/spectatord/METRICS.md

 ### spectatord.percentileCacheSize

-The number of active meters in the registry.
+The number of Distribution Summaries and/or Percentile Timers that have been updated recently in the dedicated cache.

 **Unit:** meters